UNCTAD Division on Investment and Enterprise: History

-Function and Work Programme
+Function and work programme

-The Division's programme of work is driven by UN member States' evolving needs in the area of global investment and enterprise.
+The civision's programme of work is driven by UN member States' evolving needs in the area of global investment and enterprise.
 Its formal mandate is principally determined by the quadrennial UNCTAD Ministerial Conference and its subsidiary bodies, the Trade and Development Board and the Investment, Enterprise and Development Commission.

 To holistically serve member States' interests, outputs are impact-oriented and span three interlinked operational spheres: (1) the compilation of a comprehensive body of knowledge through research, data collection and policy analysis; (2) achieving practical outcomes through capacity-building and technical assistance; and (3) contributing to systemic coherence in the area of international investment policy through consensus-building among UN member States.

 The DIAE's work programme spans two flagships – the World Investment Report and the World Investment Forum – and seven core products and/or services: the investment policy monitor and the global investment trends monitor; International Investment Agreements; investment policy reviews; investment information systems; the Investment Facilitation Compact; entrepreneurship development and International Standards for Accounting and Reporting.
 In addition it maintains the World Investment Network, a subscription-based mailing list of more than 9 000 members to whom the DIAE's work on investment and enterprise is disseminated.

 The Division's body of work is highly relevant for policymakers, the private sector, practitioners and academics, and is recognized by government ministries and peer organizations as leading-edge and agenda-setting.
 It maintains one of the most comprehensive data bases on FDI and M&A statistics, FDI and TNC research and investment regulation, with information and data on more than 200 economies spanning a period of 40 years.
 Other work is focused in the areas of corporate social responsibility (CSR) and small and medium enterprise (SME) development, while enterprises in 30 countries receive direct, practical support through the Empretec programme.

 Several development-related activities are done in partnership with other key international entities.
 Within the corporate social responsibility ambit, the DIAE has developed, in collaboration with the World Bank, Food and Agriculture Organization of the UN and the International Fund for Agricultural Development, the Principles for Responsible Agricultural Investment (PRAI), which emphasizes the preservation of rights, livelihoods and resources in farming communities.

 The Division is also involved in the Sustainable Stock Exchanges project, an initiative to enhance corporate transparency and performance on environmental, social and corporate governance and encourage responsible long-term approaches to investment.

 In addition, a key partnership has been forged between UNCTAD and the G20 in the area of investment and development.
 In service of this partnership, the DIAE supports the work of the G20 in several areas, notably measuring the employment and development impact of investment and promoting private standards for responsible investment.
 The G20 and DIAE have also issued a joint report on private investment and job creation; and the DIAE collaborates with the OECD on tracking and compiling the annual report on G20 investment measures.